High Paying Degree for Disciples

 10. Construction project management

 Construction project managers supervise the project from concept to finish including managing resources and people.
-If you decide to obtain this major, prepare to study construction laws, allocate resources, schedule project activities and calculate costs.
+If you decide to obtain this field of study, prepare to study construction laws, allocate resources, schedule project activities and calculate costs.
 The area of application for such a degree is quite obvious – any kind of construction project.
 This specialty is right for you if you want to develop leadership skills, are interested in building and highly organized.
 Like any project management job, it might be stressful, though.
 Project managers in construction earn over $71,000.

-Do these high-paying jobs sound like too many calculations and engineering?
+Do these high-paying jobs sound like too many calculations and technology?
 Maybe, you’d like to go for something humanitarian?
 I’ll give you a hint: top writers earn good money as well.
 Check out the advice and tips for writing first book.

 11. Business administration

-Another popular and lucrative business major, it allows you to understand and optimize functions within a company.
+Another popular and lucrative commerce major, it allows you to understand and optimize functions within a company.
 To achieve this understanding, business administration students learn business communications and ethics, marketing, management, accounting, and business applications.
 Another argument in favor of this major is that you are not restricted to one industry – you can choose one that appeals to you.
 The number of job positions available is also impressive: financial manager, accountant, office manager, business consultant and more.

 12. Biomedical engineering

-Biomedical engineers work on versatile projects in healthcare industry, combining the passion for engineering and helping people.
+Biomedical engineers work on versatile projects in healthcare industry, combining the passion for technology and helping people.
 These professionals are typically hired by the leading healthcare companies which ensures a competitive salary.
 The job functions entail designing diagnostic machines and medical equipment.
 College classes you’ll need to take include lots of science and math, and also expect a lot of laboratory work before getting a diploma.

 If the college asks you to provide letters of recommendation, here’s an expert guide on how to write perfect ones: https://resumeperk.com/blog/7-steps-to-compose-powerful-letter-of-recommendation.